Exploring the Mars Frontier requires scientists, engineers and artists.

 Missing presumed lost November, 2006

-Sept.
+My now famous image of Mars Global Surveyor Sept.
 20, 2006 at JPL: I finally got to meet astronaut, scientist, educator/author Sally Ride in person.
+She played a part in my creation of the Mars Global Surveyor image, left.

-20087 marked my 10th anniversary of helping the Mars program at JPL.
+2013 marks my 15th anniversary of helping the Mars program at JPL.
 Many people have asked me how I was able to get such a great job.
 Perhaps reading about my previous space experiences will help explain.
 Click on the link below to read about some my pre-JPL hightlights.

 Corby Crater in the news